hmrc/hmrc-email-renderer/CONTRIBUTING.md

 1. Create a story for project "Digital Contact (DC)" in Jira with details of the pull request and what it's for
 2. Tag our scrum-master [~chris.selby] in the ticket, so we can get it prioritised for you
 3. Join Slack channel #team-digital-contact to ask about progress and/or ask questions
-4. Our QA's will contact you when the they have merged and deployed to QA so you can check your happy before we create a release ticket
+4. Our QA's will contact you when the they have merged and deployed to QA so you can check you are happy before we create a release ticket